redds-be/reddlinks/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use it in a web browser, follow the instruction on the main site.
+To use it in a web browser, follow the instruction on the front page.

 API requests: